Shonan Junai Gumi: Oni-Baku and friends

-Saejima, alongside Kamata, is feared as one of the "Mad Dogs of Kamakura", notorious for their violent tactics—including an infamous pencil assault.
+Alongside Kamata, Saejima is feared as one of the "Mad Dogs of Kamakura", notorious for their violent tactics—including an infamous pencil assault.
 After being defeated by the Oni-Baku duo, he and Kamata join their gang.
 With an intimidating appearance that unnerves women and even his own wealthy family, Saejima is often mistaken for a yakuza.
 His relatives are so fearful that his sisters communicate through a locked door, and his parents flinch at his presence.
 He rides a Kawasaki motorcycle.
-Later, in GTO, he becomes a corrupt police officer, while in spin-offs like Ino-Head Gargoyle, he continues operating on the fringes of the law.
+Later, in GTO, he becomes a corrupt police officer, while in the spin-off Ino-Head Gargoyle, he continues operating on the fringes of the law.